Frequently Asked Questions

 What happens after I arrive?

-You will be able to pick up your key to your residence hall room in Blanchard Campus Center.
+You will be able to pick up your key to your residence hall room right after you arrive.
 Staff of the McCulloch Center and members of the International Student Organizing Committee (ISOC) will be available to answer questions and offer help.

 What will I need during the first night?

-There will be food available in the Welcome Lounge (Blanchard 227) and a pizza party at 7:30 pm on arrival day.
+There will be food available and you will be able to eat dinner on campus.
 However, since Mount Holyoke does not supply sheets, pillows, or blankets for beds, you should either bring a pillow and sheet with you, or be prepared to sleep without any bed linen for one night.
-There will be a shopping trip the next day to allow you to purchase bed linen, a pillow and any other essentials you will need for the first few days.
+You will also receive an email during the summer which asks you if you would like to purchase linen online, which will be delivered to your room so that you'll have it when you arrive.
+There will also be a shopping trip the next day to allow you to purchase bed linen, a pillow and any other essentials you will need for the first few days.

 Can I stay on campus during breaks?